-Karri (Eucalyptus diversicolor) grows up to 90 metres high, making it the tallest tree in Western Australia and one of the tallest in the world.
+Karri (Eucalyptus diversicolor) grows up to 90m high, making it the tallest tree in Western Australia and one of the tallest in the world.
 It grows mainly from Nannup to Manjimup, through Pemberton and Northcliffe to Denmark.
 Some of these forest giants in Warren National Park are more than 200 years old.

 Under the canopy